 The fix?
 City website pages.

-These long form content pages that sit on your website will allow you to rank in all the surrounding areas you desire.
+These long-form content pages on your website will allow you to rank in all the areas you desire.

 Unlike other location website pages, a city website page has no physical address in the city you hope to rank.